shuibing9420/shuibing9420.github.io/_pages/service.md

 - The International Performance Computing and Communications Conference (IPCCC 2014, CCF C)

 ##### **Journal Reviewer**
+- Chinese Journal of Computers (CJC 2024)
+- IEEE Transactions on Parallel and Distributed Systems (TPDS 2023)
 - IEEE transactions on vehicular technology (TVT 2023)
 - Journal of Computer Research and Development (JCRD 2022)
 - Journal of Circuits, Systems, and Computers (JCSC 2022)